genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/04_data-grid.md

 ];
 ```

-To stop automatic generation of columns, you need to add the `only-template-col-defs` attribute to the zero-ag-grid.
+To stop automatic generation of columns, you need to add the `only-template-col-defs` attribute to the zero-grid-pro.

 Then use the [repeat](https://www.fast.design/docs/fast-element/using-directives/#the-repeat-directive) directive; this includes all the columns from our column config array.